jonathan-hase/Periphery-Blog/content/posts/YSorting/index.md

 bluesky_post_author: "volution.bsky.social"

 cover:                            # Page cover image settings
   image: "images/03yisz_r.png"    # Path or URL to the cover image
   alt: ""                         # Alt text for accessibility
   caption: ""   # Caption displayed under the cover
-  relative: false                 # true if image is in a page bundle; false for static files
+  relative: true                  # true if image is in a page bundle; false for static files
   hidden: false                   # true to hide the cover only on this page

 ---